Reserving the system

 - Category: As there isn’t an Education category, we choose the Lifestyle category for Western streams.

 - Event Description: Add a detailed description for your event.
+The field supports line breaks.

 - Tags: Tag the event with all relevant keywords.
 Special Note: all streams require the following keywords: westernu, western, university, london, ontario, canada, uwo.